CUBRID/cubrid-manual/en/sql/datatype.rst

 .. _cast-string-to-datetime:

-Casting a String to Date/Time Type
+CASTing a String to Date/Time Type
 ----------------------------------

 **Recommended Format for Strings in Date/Time Type**